Momentum Embedded Tutoring

 What Students Say About Their Embedded Tutor

-83% of students in in-person English classes and 87% of students in online ENG classes say that the presence of an embedded tutor in their class made them feel more supported in their work as a student.
+77% of students in math and English courses agree or strongly agree that the presence of the tutor helped them feel more supported in their work as a student.

---from the End-of-Semester Survey of Students in Online English Classes'
+--from the End-of-Semester Survey of Students in In-Person English Classes

---from the End-of-Semester Survey of Students in In-Person Math Classes
+--from the End-of-Semester Survey of Students in Online Math Classes